 - a.
 To comply with all the requirements of Section 114 of the Clean Air Act [42 U.S.C. § 7414] and Section 308 of the Clean Water Act [33 U.S.C. § 1318], respectively, relating to inspection, monitoring, entry, reports and information, as well as other requirements specified in Section 114 and Section 308 of the Clean Air Act and the Clean Water Act, respectively, and all regulations and guidelines issued thereunder before the award of the grant. - b.
 That no portion of the work required by the award will be performed in a facility listed on the Environmental Protection Agency List of Violating Facilities on the date that the award was awarded unless and until EPA eliminates the name of such facility or facilities from such listing. - c.
-To use its best efforts to comply with clean air standards and clean water standards at the facility in which the award is being performed.
+To use its best efforts to comply with clean air standards and clean water standards at the facility in which the award is being performed. - d.
+To insert the substance of the provisions of this article into any nonexempt subcontract.

-&lt;sup>6 In addition to vertebrate animals covered by the Animal Welfare Act, the requirements specified in this Article also are extended to rats, birds and mice.
+&lt;sup>7 In addition to vertebrate animals covered by the Animal Welfare Act, the requirements specified in this Article also are extended to rats, birds and mice.